-The National Federation of Young Farmers’ Clubs (NFYFC) is delighted to announce that Mole Valley Farmers Ltd has agreed to become our European sponsors for 2012/13.
+The National Federation of Young Farmers’ Clubs (NFYFC) is delighted to announce that Mole Valley Farmers Ltd is a European sponsor for NFYFC in 2013/14.
 This sponsorship has enabled NFYFC to become full members of the European Council of Young Farmers (CEJA).

 CEJA is the voice of Europe’s next generation of farmers and one of the key advocates for the agricultural sector in Europe.
 Based in Brussels, it brings together young farmers' organisations from across Europe with the main objective of promoting a younger and more innovative agricultural sector across the EU and to create good working and living conditions for young people setting up in farming as well as existing young farmers.
 It has 29 member organisations and one associate member, representing 21 different European countries and over one million young farmers.